fanilosendrison/fanilosendrison/README.md

 📍 Paris, FR ⚡ AI Systems Engineer

-As code generation stops being the bottleneck, coordination for multiple agents across different sessions, concurrency, recovery, verification, and shared code state become the painful parts.
+As coding agents dramatically increase software production throughput, code generation stops being the bottleneck.
+Coordination across agents and sessions, concurrency, recovery, verification, and shared code state become the painful parts.
 I've spent this year re-thinking and building core systems for that world.
 Basically, the infrastructure required to make agentic software engineering at scale, boring and reliable.
 Because I like to build things that are not going to wake me up at 3 AM.

 My current projects are [Ruu](https://github.com/fanilosendrison/ruu) and [Turnlock](https://github.com/fanilosendrison/turnlock-rust).
 If you're seriously building software with agents, you might like it.